Breast cancer types: What your type means

 Doctors are just beginning to understand how the individual DNA changes within cancer cells might one day be used to determine treatment options.
 By analyzing the genes of cancer cells, doctors hope to find ways to target specific aspects of the cancer cells to kill them.

-Other genes.
+Other tumor markers.
 Researchers are studying ways to interpret the genetic makeup of tumor cells.
 Doctors hope this information can be used to predict which cancers will spread and which may need aggressive treatments.
 That way, women with relatively low-risk breast cancers may avoid aggressive treatments.

 Tests that analyze the genetic makeup of breast cancers are available but aren't recommended in all situations.
 Ask your doctor whether this type of test might be helpful in your case.